 Telling the story of a resilient people from early settlement and the fishery right up to the present day.

 Fox Island Trail

 This trail takes you across meadows, through forests, along coastlines and atop hidden beaches.
-It is one of the most glorious hikes we have completed in NL.
+Not to mention, one of the most glorious hikes we have completed in NL.

-Fox Island has two distinct plateaus, the lower one is called “The porch”.
+Fox Island has two distinct plateaus including the lower one which is called “The porch”.

 We were fortunate to be on hand for the unveiling of Champney’s West Aquarium which officially opened in September.

 This state of the art facility is a unique marine learning experience.
-It includes touch tanks and large viewing tanks that exhibit many of our aquatic species including salmon, cod, sculpin, starfish, and crab.
+Moreover, it includes touch tanks and large viewing tanks that exhibit many of our aquatic species including salmon, cod, sculpin, starfish, and crab.

 A must-see for all ages.

 Champney’s West Days

 Held annually in August, this is a 3 day weekend extravaganza.
 It includes an old fashioned variety concert, traditional foods, and games of chance.